cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/030-basic-realism.md

 <br>
 <br>

-Realism is an influential tradition in the study of world politics deeply rooted in classical philosophy.
-It emphasizes statism, survival, and self-help as core tenets shaping relations between states in an anarchic international system.
+**Realism** is an influential tradition in the study of world politics deeply rooted in classical philosophy.
+It emphasizes statism, survival, and self-help as core tenets shaping relations between **states** in an anarchic **international** system**.

-Realism posits that sovereign states are the main actors in global affairs who operate in a self-help world where power is crucial for survival.
+Realism posits that sovereign states are the main actors in global affairs who operate in a self-help world where **power** is crucial for survival.
 International anarchy prevails beyond a state's borders, meaning there is no central authority to regulate interactions.
 This forces states to pursue power independently as a means of safeguarding their security and interests.

 The realist framework views states as unitary rational actors seeking to maximize self-interests defined in terms of power.
 Relations between states take the form of a struggle for power within a balance-of-power system, as they compete to prevent the rise of hegemony.
 Ethics and morality are secondary concerns, and leaders may disregard universal ethics in pursuit of state interests and security.